PARAM8126/task-management-project/README.md

-# task-management-system
+# Task Management System
-**1. Overview:** This project is created to perform CURD operations(Create, Update, Retrieve, Delete)
+**1. Overview:** This project is created to perform CURD operations(Create, Update, Retrieve, Delete) on tasks.

 **2. Explanation of DB Design -**